US stumbles to 2-0 loss at 1st-place Canada in qualifying

 “I genuinely believe that these men have an opportunity to really leave a proper football legacy on this country moving forward,” Canada coach John Herdman said.

-The U.S has one win and two draws in five road qualifiers but remains on track to return to the World Cup for the first time since 2014 with wins in its remaining two home games, the first a chilly encounter with Honduras on Wednesday night in what is forecast to be sub-zero temperatures at St. Paul, Minnesota.
+The U.S has one win and two draws in five road qualifiers but remains on track to return to the World Cup for the first time since 2014 with wins in its remaining two home games, the first a chilly encounter with Honduras on Wednesday night in what is forecast to be a single-digit or sub-zero temperature at St. Paul, Minnesota.

 “Our focus right now is finishing off the window with a win,” U.S. coach Gregg Berhalter said.
 “If we can do that, we’ll be in good position.”

 Canada defeated the U.S. in qualifying for the first time since 1980 and leads North and Central America and the Caribbean with 22 points.
-The U.S. is second with 18 points, followed by Mexico and Panama (17 each), Costa Rica (12), Jamaica (seven), El Salvador (six) and Honduas (three).
+The U.S. remained second with 18 points, ahead of Mexico on goal difference, followed by Panama (17), Costa Rica (13), El Salvador (nine), Jamaica (seven) and Honduras (three), which was mathematically eliminated with a 2-0 home loss to El Salvador.

 The top three nations qualify for this year’s tournament in Qatar, and fourth place advances to a playoff against the Oceania champion, likely New Zealand.

-On sunny but breezy 25-degree day (minus-4 Celsius), central defenders Miles Robinson and Chris Richards were the only American outfield starters in short sleeves and just two of Canada’ outfield players wore long sleeves, Jonathan David and Steven Vitória.
-Canada keeper Milan Borjan wore long pants, while Turner wore shorts.
+On sunny but breezy 22-degree day (minus-6 Celsius), central defenders Miles Robinson and Chris Richards were the only American outfield starters in short sleeves and just two of Canada’ outfield players wore long sleeves: Jonathan David and Steven Vitória.
+Canada keeper Milan Borjan wore long pants, while American goalkeeper Matt Turner wore shorts.

 Berhalter inserted Gyasi Zardes at forward in place of Jesús Ferreira.